 Spiritual parenting is key

 We are ordinary people who have made lots of mistakes and have stories to tell that are not all success stories.
 But one key we have seen is the necessity of embracing spiritual parenting.
-Each believer needs practical input from loving, seasoned fathers and mothers whose goal is to help them reach their full potential in Christ.
+Each believer needs practical input from loving, seasoned fathers and mothers whose goal is to help that individual reach his or her full potential in Christ.
 Parents expect to see their children grow.
 Over these 35 plus years, it has been a privilege to watch many who were once “children” become spiritual parents and grandparents as new believers, small groups, and churches are added to our DOVE family.

 The vision continues